readium/webpub-manifest/README.md

 The Web Publication Manifest relies on JSON-LD to provide a context for the `metadata` object of the manifest.

-While JSON-LD is very flexible and allows the context to be defined in-line (local context) or referenced (URI), the Web Publication Manifest restricts context definition strictly to references.
+While JSON-LD is very flexible and allows the context to be defined in-line (local context) or referenced (URI), the Web Publication Manifest restricts context definition strictly to references (URIs) at the top-level of the document.

 The Web Publication Manifest defines an initial registry of well-known context documents, which currently includes the following references: